-There is no other broker operating in the UK, who consistently delivers as comprehensive and inclusive marketing package as we do.
+There is no other broker operating in the UK, who consistently delivers as comprehensive and inclusive marketing package as we do.🡅Back to top

 We organise viewing meetings, which are initially held off site, or in a neutral location.
-Our job is to look after your best interests, guiding you through every step of the sales process and making sure you get best value for your business.
+Our job is to look after your best interests, guiding you through every step of the sales process and making sure you get best value for your business.🡅Back to top

-All our engagements are director led, which insures that you have an experienced professional assisting you at every step of the process.
-They are in control and fully accountable for every aspect of your sale.
+The main reasons for our continued success is that all our engagements are director led, not in title only, which insures that you have an experienced qualified professional assisting you at every step of the process.
+They are in control and fully accountable for every aspect of your sale.🡅Back to top

 Our success fee is contingent.
 This means we have the incentive to get you the best possible price.
 Unlike many brokers, we don't make money on excessive up-front fees.
 We don't have sneaky or hidden extras, and our fee structure is transparent and fully inclusive.

 This is a very common problem.
 The chances are there is a very good reason your business hasn't sold.
-Once we have identified and rectified this, we can help sell the business for you.
+Once we have identified and rectified this, we can help sell the business for you.🡅Back to top

 The first thing you should do is verify and vet the purchaser to see how serious the offer is.
 If it is serious, you're going to need some help.
 In the absence of a competitive bidding scenario, it is highly unlikely you would receive the best value.